shpontex/cropme/README.md

 ## Methods

 ### bind({url,position,scale,angle})
-bind an image to cropme
+bind the image and return a promise after the image is loaded
 #### parameters:
 * url: the url of the image to bind
 * position: an object that contains the x and y coordinates